+B. Major Examinations are those examinations that count more than 10% of the final grade as a single test grade and will follow the RPT course calendar in blackboard.
 Major Examinations qualify for make-up work if the absence is considered excused.
 It is the responsibility of the student to schedule a make-up examination with the instructor immediately upon return to school.
 The request for make-up work should be rendered in writing.
 If the student does not schedule make-up with the instructor within TWO days after their return to classes, then the instructor may not allow a make-up examination and the grade will stand as a zero.
+The highest possible score on a major exam that must be rescheduled due to absence is 85%.